ocaml/dune/doc/melange.rst

 include only the folders that are relevant for Melange builds.

-This can be accomplished by combining :ref:`subdir` and :ref:`dune-subdirs` stanzas in a ``dune`` file and by co-locating this file together with the ``node_modules`` folder.
-The :ref:`dune-vendored_dirs` stanza can be used as well to avoid warnings in Melange libraries during the application build.
+This can be accomplished by combining :ref:`subdir` and :ref:`dune-subdirs` stanzas in a ``dune`` file next to the ``node_modules`` folder.
+The :ref:`dune-vendored_dirs` stanza can be used to avoid warnings in Melange libraries during the application build.
+The :ref:`dune-data_only_dirs` stanza can be useful as well if you need to override the build rules in one of the packages.

 .. code:: dune